 In this work, we present an approximation for a binary black hole metric that covers the inspiral, merger, and post-merger evolution.
-Our main goal is to provide an accurate yet computationally cheap and versatile way of performing GRMHD simulations and ray-tracing calculations on a BBH spacetime without the need to evolve Einstein's equation at all separations.
-The framework we present has many important advantages because it can be easily ported to most GRMHD codes and it results in much faster simulations than those that utilize numerical relativity, especially at large binary separations.
-Our approximation is built as a superposition of two Kerr-Schild black holes following the methods in Refs. \citep{combi2021superposed, armengol2021circumbinary} but generalizing this in various ways: a) we extend the approximation for any binary separation, spin, mass-ratio, and eccentricity using trajectories calculated at 4PN order; b) we propose a smooth interpolation from inspiral to merger making the approximation (for all practical purposes) valid through the entire evolution; c) we perform a one-to-one comparison of the metric with numerical relativity evolving a GRHD simulations in the binary spacetime, and d) we make the metric implementation open-source and public.
-Although we already know that the approach works very well at separations of $r_{12}>20\,M$, here we push the approximation to an extreme case where the initial separation is very small, $r_{12}\sim 10\,M$, and the binary evolves to merger.
-In Ref. \cite{ressler2024} we used this metric approximation to model a {small mass ratio} binary black hole {system} evolving on inclined orbits with respect to an accretion disk, including spin precession due to spin-orbit effects.
-Here, we perform a series of tests to show the validity of the approximation and we perform a direct comparison with numerical relativity, analyzing the spacetime properties of the metric in each approach, as well as the behavior of a fluid evolving on top of this metric.
+Our main goal is to provide an accurate, computationally cheap, and versatile way of performing GRMHD simulations and ray-tracing calculations on a BBH spacetime without the need to evolve Einstein's equations at all separations.
+The framework we present has several important advantages, as it can be easily ported to most GRMHD codes and yields significantly faster simulations compared to those utilizing numerical relativity, especially at large binary separations and when using large amounts of CPUs.
+Our approximation is built as a superposition of two Kerr-Schild black holes following the methods in Refs. \citep{combi2021superposed, armengol2021circumbinary} but generalizing this in various ways: a) we extend the approximation for any binary separation, spin, mass-ratio, and eccentricity using trajectories calculated at 4PN order; b) we propose a smooth interpolation from inspiral to merger making the approximation (for all practical purposes) valid through the entire evolution; c) we perform a one-to-one comparison of the metric with numerical relativity evolving GRMHD simulations in the binary spacetime, and d) we make the metric implementation open-source and public.
+Although we have previously shown that the approach works very well at separations of $r_{12}>20\,M$, here we push the approximation to an extreme case where the initial separation is very small, $r_{12}\sim 10\,M$, and the binary evolves to merger.
+In Ref.~\cite{ressler2024}, we used this metric approximation to model a {small-mass-ratio} binary black hole {system} evolving on inclined orbits with respect to an accretion disk, including spin precession due to spin-orbit effects. {We have also applied the metric to the dual jet interactions in an equal-mass, high-spin black hole binary system \citep{Ressler2025a}, as well as a small-mass-ratios binary system an inclined orbit interacting with a thin, radiatively cooled accretion disk \citep{Ressler2025b} (i.e., the canonical model for OJ 287).} Here, we perform a series of tests to show the validity of the approximation by performing a direct comparison with numerical relativity, analyzing the spacetime properties of the metric in each approach, as well as the behavior of a fluid evolving on top of this metric.